shibatch/tlfloat/CODE_OF_CONDUCT.md

 ## Preface

+In OSS projects, software needs to be maintained continuously, and this requires a continuous effort to be devoted to the maintenance.
+However, OSS developers have little or no financial incentive to continue maintenance and development.
+As a result, OSS developers stop maintaining their projects much sooner than users expect, often abruptly.
+This problem is called the OSS developer "burnout" problem.

 The "burnout" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not